plexguide/Unraid_Intel-ARC_Deployment/README.md

 **NOTE**

-This is using `ghcr.io/haveagitgat/tdarr:2.35.02` instead of `ghcr.io/haveagitgat/tdarr:latest` as a note, but should be ok.
-If a future update breaks things, utilize `ghcr.io/haveagitgat/tdarr:2.35.02`.
+This is using `ghcr.io/haveagitgat/tdarr:2.35.02` instead of `ghcr.io/haveagitgat/tdarr:latest`.

 ---